-Best Chinchilla Hay Feeder Recommendations
+Best Chinchilla Hay Feeders Compared

-Above are my recommendations for the best hay feeders to use for holding and attaching the hay to your chinchilla cage so they can easily access it.
+Those are my recommendations for the best hay feeders to use for holding and attaching the hay to your chinchilla cage so they can easily access it.

 I currently use two hay feeders on my Critter Nation 2 Dual Level Cage (See Review Here).

+One of them is the Niteangel Natural Wooden Hay Manger.
 It looks nice, attaches in 10 seconds, and is one of the more budget-friendly options.

 However, I have tried all three recommendations in my chart above and they all work great and are well worth the few dollars.